2D Art Gallery

 Riley's Passport Photo, 2023, age 17

-I had an assignment due the next day for my high school art class and decided to spend the night drawing my friend's ID photo she had just had taken.
+I had an assignment due the next day for my high school art class and decided to spend the night drawing my friend's ID photo she had just taken.

 Main Materials: Prismacolor colored pencils